 “No, I am not yet going to sleep”

 If you enjoyed this post, then you will surely love the Ling App.
-The Ling App is the best companion of language enthusiasts and travelers who is challenging themselves to learn various languages.
+The Ling App is the best companion for language enthusiasts and travelers who are challenging themselves to learn various languages.
 Want to establish a more meaningful relationship with Filipinos?
 Then you better try downloading a learning app for Tagalog.
 Aside from being an entertaining platform, did I also mention that this app can significantly help you hone your reading, writing, and listening skills?

 With your newfound vocabulary in expressing good night in the Tagalog language, you are one step closer to achieving full Tagalog fluency!
 Remember that the key to learning a language is time, continuous practice, and consistency.
 With that being said, if you want to further master the language and make meaningful connections with the Filipino people, be sure to check out the Ling App.
 The Ling App features fun mini-games and quizzes that can motivate you to practice and learn more about the language day by day.